SuperSalcedo22/fake_api_ingestion/README.md

 - Docker Desktop installed and running.
 - Python 3 installed as the main version.
 - Bash (or WSL on Windows) available on the machine.
-- Ensure there is no existing Docker container named local-postgres
+- Ensure there is no existing Docker image named local-postgres

 ### Assumptions
 - Last day of the month exchange rate has been used when finding the monthly fee